 Mr. Lopez studied viola with Steven Dann, Susan Barton, and David Holland.
 Other influences include conductors Uri Mayer and Mario Bernardi, and members of the Kronos, Tokyo, Orford, and St. Lawrence String Quartets.
-When not performing Yunior enjoys speed skating, traveling, watching professional boxing, and Texas- Hold’em Poker.
-A young entrepreneur, he founded the Don Lopez Cigar Company in Miami, FL, and currently serves as CEO of the Lord of the Cigars Corporation.
+Additionally, he has performed in masterclasses for Yuri Bashmet, Pinchas Zukerman, Hsin-Yun Huang, Masao Kawasaki, and Heidi Castleman, to name a few.
+When not performing, Yunior enjoys speed skating, traveling, watching professional boxing, and Texas- Hold’em Poker.
+A young entrepreneur, he founded the Don Lopez Cigar Company in Miami, FL, and served as the CEO of the Lord of the Cigars Corporation.
 Recently, Mr. Lopez led the partnership between Lamborghini Latinoamerica and Lord of the Cigars to create and distribute an exclusive line of cigars that represent the iconic car brand.
 Mr. Lopez currently resides in Las Vegas, NV and conducts using the batons of his late friend and mentor, Mario Bernardi.

 “The orchestral execution was clean and disciplined.
 It brought to mind the “razor” precision conducting of the young Toscanini.”-Emanuel Yarimi